 is the best

-document type declaration for HTML.
+document type declaration for modern HTML.

 Elements like <meta>